theteam44444/online-therapy/README.md

 Group 4, Project 2

-This application is a website for medical services, for use by Patients and Doctors
+This application is a website for medical services, for use by Patients and Doctors.

 As a client, I can register myself into the portal.
 Then I can set up appointments with the doctor of my choosing, and specify the nature of my medical request.